djradon/public-notes/prdct.rdf.md

 - Properties are used for specifying information about entities like :Polar_Bear or :Knut.
   - Datatype properties like :birthDate or :population relate to literal values like strings, numbers or dates
   - Object properties like conservation_status relate to other entities

+### Objects

+- can be either
+  - literal values
+  - [ ] individuals? entity objects? need a better name here

 ### Blank Nodes